civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraphs (f.1) and (g) of the definition **principal-business corporation** in subsection 66(15) of the Act are replaced by the following:

-    the production or marketing of calcium chloride, gypsum, kaolin, **lithium**, sodium chloride or potash,
+    the production or marketing of calcium chloride, gypsum, kaolin, lithium, sodium chloride or potash,

-    the manufacturing of products, where the manufacturing involves the processing of calcium chloride, gypsum, kaolin, **lithium**, sodium chloride or potash,
+    the manufacturing of products, where the manufacturing involves the processing of calcium chloride, gypsum, kaolin, lithium, sodium chloride or potash,

   **(2)** Section 66 of the Act is amended by adding the following after subsection (20):